ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10b-topological-sort.md

 #### Queue-based algorithm

-We can implement topological sort using a queue instead of recursion, as follows.
+We can also implement topological sort using a *queue* instead of recursion, as follows.

 First visit all edges, counting the number of edges that lead to each vertex (i.e., count the number of prerequisites for each vertex).
 All